Quantum criticality at strong randomness: a lesson from anomaly

 Our discussion, however, holds more generally for anomalies involving both exact and average symmetry.
 The central result of this work is the following:

-\begin{framed} {\textit{Power-law rule}: if a system has anomalous exact and average symmetry that are not spontaneously broken in the ground state, then for some operator $O_e$ charged under exact symmetries, the \textit{first absolute moment} correlation $\overline{|\langle O_e(x)O^{\dagger}_e(y)\rangle|}$ (known as the Edwards--Anderson or EA correlator) decays critically; for some operator $O_a$ charged under average symmetries, the \textit{first-moment} correlation $\overline{\langle O_a(x)O^{\dagger}_a(y)\rangle}$ decays critically.
-Here ``critical" decay typically means power-law $\sim 1/|x-y|^{2\Delta}$.} \end{framed} For typical critical phases studied in this work, the symmetry-charged operators $O$ are local.
+{\itshape \textbf{Power-law rule}: if a system has anomalous exact and average symmetry that are not spontaneously broken in the ground state, and if the anomaly is not saturated by intrinsic topological order, then there exists an operator $O_e$ charged under exact symmetries whose \textit{first absolute moment} correlation $\overline{|\langle O_e(x)O^{\dagger}_e(y)\rangle|}$ (known as the Edwards--Anderson or EA correlator) decays critically; and there exists an operator $O_a$ charged under average symmetries whose \textit{first-moment} correlation $\overline{\langle O_a(x)O^{\dagger}_a(y)\rangle}$ decays critically.
+Here ``critical" decay typically means power-law $\sim 1/|x-y|^{2\Delta}$.}\\

+For typical critical phases studied in this work, the symmetry-charged operators $O$ are local.
 There can be nontrivial exceptions: for example, if the system develops nontrivial topological orders, the charge operator $O$ may act on large strings or higher dimensional sub-manifolds and the correlation function will be non-decaying.